Is a Professional Development Coach Right for You?

 What does a professional development coach “do” with a client?

 A good coach asks probing questions in an attempt to fully understand and further explore your experience.
 As a result, you’re challenged to examine yourself — your behavior, feelings, assumptions, and options.
-Sometimes the coach offers advice in the form of their perspective or describing a tool or practice to try, but ultimately you decide what to take away and try from each coaching session.
+Sometimes the coach offers advice in the form of their perspective or describing a tool or practice to try, but ultimately you decide what to take away from each coaching session.
 A good coach does not necessarily have to be familiar with your industry, and sometimes such familiarity blinds the coach and client from taking a genuinely fresh perspective or challenging particularly ingrained assumptions.

 My approach . . .